 Finally, this article is an opportunity to make the promise to continue my journey, to write, to share and to say it loud again, in front of you, my dear driven readers.

-Antonia Eraud was a DrivenWoman member for 2 years in London until moving to Barcelona in 2015.
+~ Antonia: Antonia Eraud was a DrivenWoman member for 2 years in London until moving to Barcelona.
 Antonia works as a therapist-coach & an artist.

 Photo credit: Waldermar Ramos